dannyydj/myresume/README.md

 This is my portfolio website build with HTML + Bootstrap library.
+Served directly from GitHub <br>
-AI assistant is built with n8n.
+While the AI assistant is build with n8n and hosted on GCP.